 Last year I wrote an article about how the social security system in the UK has been re-structured around “ordeals”, which were introduced by the Conservative government in order to discipline and “disincentivise” citizens from claiming welfare support.
 The government’s aim is to ‘deter’ a ‘culture of dependency’ (a debunked myth) by undermining any sense of security people may have of fulfilling their most basic needs.
-Welfare support is extremely conditional, precarious and punitive, because it is founded on traditional Conservative prejudices about poor people.
+Welfare support is extremely conditional, precarious and punitive, because it is founded on traditional and appalling Conservative prejudices about poor people.

 Ordeals are intrinsic to a system of punishment that the draconian Conservatives claim will “change the behaviours” of underpaid, unemployed and disabled people.
 By creating a hostile environment, the government are somehow claiming that it’s possible to simply punish people out of having basic needs.
 If employment were genuinely ‘the route out of poverty’, as the government claim, why is it that most people who need social security support are in work?

 Then there are the additional concerns about how the government treats those citizens who are too ill to work.
 The Conservatives simply refuse to believe them or their doctors.

 Yesterday in parliament, the Shadow Disabilities Minister Marsha De Cordova again raised the fact that the United Nations (UN) had found “grave and systematic violations of disabled people’s rights” in the UK.

 The Labour MP added yesterday in parliament: “This government’s policies have created a hostile environment causing grave violations on disabled people.”